 Through my IMPACT residency at Bread & Salt, I will be creating, performing, and filming Datura, the next work in my ongoing poisonous plant dance series, which uses movement, wearable art, sound, and ritual to explore grief, personal transformation, and rebirth.
 This project emerges from meditations with poisonous plants—often feared or misunderstood, yet historically tied to healing—and translates those visions into embodied performance.
-The series began with Morning Glory, which I created and premiered at the Mingei International Museum in May 2025 and later recorded at El Salon Theatre, San Ysidro’s first community theatre space that is also part of the multidisciplinary project Living Rooms at the Border and is in active partnership with Casa Familiar.

-During the Bread & Salt IMPACT Artist Residency, I will apply for upcoming performance opportunities, including Project [BLANK]’s Working Title Series, taking place May 2026 at St Paul’s Episcopal Cathedral in Bankers Hill, extending the life and reach of the project.
+During the Bread & Salt IMPACT Artist Residency, I will apply for upcoming performance opportunities, including Project [BLANK]’s Working Title Series, taking place in May 2026 at St Paul’s Episcopal Cathedral in Bankers Hill, extending the life and reach of the project.

 Through Datura, I aim to create a visually intimate and emotionally resonant performance that transforms private vision into shared experience—inviting audiences into a space where grief, vulnerability, and regeneration coexist.
 I invite audiences to share in an exploration of healing, transformation, and the delicate balance between vulnerability and resilience.